La Chupadera

 La Chupadera is the debut album by Dominican singer Antony Santos.
-It was released in 1991 by Platano Records.
-Although some music sites claim it was released on October 27, 1992, but in reality it was actually released the year before.
-The album was originally a self titled album until it was re-released with an alternative cover in 1998, thus re-naming it La Chupadera.
+It was first released on cassette in 1991 by Platano Records.
+The following year, it was released on CD.
 The original cover of the album is the photo that's on top of the yellow background.
 The CD and Vinyl versions have the background while the cassette version only has the picture of Santos with his name on it.
+The album was re-released with an alternative cover in 1998.